Reading Time: 7 minutes 12 seconds

 Make sure you are targeting your approach to their day-to-day lives as well as what they're doing in the gym.
 This type of customization is the nature of what makes your training certification so valuable.
 Give them in your sessions what they can't get anywhere else.

 Standard fitness assessments test for things like target heart rate, physical strength, balance, and endurance.
-These elements are all great in generalized fitness, but ultimately, what are your clients' goals?
-This will allow you to develop your own fitness assessments that are targeted towards your client seeing the improvements they want to see.
+These elements are all great in generalized fitness, but ultimately, what is your client's goal?
+This will allow you to develop your own fitness assessments that are targeted toward your client seeing the improvements they want to see.

 Now, sometimes, you have to push back a little bit.
 If you're dealing with someone who only wants to bulk muscle, yet hasn't ever really performed proper strength training, they're going to need to start with something much more basic.
 One way to handle this is to show them the road map.
 Let them know that in order to get into the type of training they're asking for, they're going to need to start with the basics.
 Otherwise, there could be a serious risk of injury.
 Make sure they're heard, but also make sure to manage their expectations.

 So, if you have a client who is looking to lose body fat, you know the exercise route to this is going to involve increasing their basal metabolic rate via resistance training.
 As such, think of exercises that are resistance-based and easily performed at regular intervals.
 This could be push-ups or squats if they've never touched a weight before, or if they have more experience, it could include some more advanced strength and conditioning exercises.
-The important part is that it should be tailored to what they're seeking.
+The important part is that it should be tailored to what they're seeking, not a generic assignment of sets and reps.

 Don't ignore the basics of what the fitness assessment is also tracking.
 In this technique, we're just recommending that you adjust what you do to make it as relevant as possible to your client's goals.
 This will help to ensure the client understands you have heard them and are working with them towards their specific, unique goals.